Smuggling & Radicalization (TCP 3) Open Call

 - Need for innovative solutions to advance the detection (and analysis) of concealed drugs within vehicles, containers, transported goods, and people.
 CGF.18

 Solution providers will have a unique opportunity to engage in a constructive dialogue with practitioners working in the field of organised crime and terrorism, from all over Europe and understand their operational needs.
 Researchers and academia will be offered opportunities to understand the root cause of technology related shortcomings, while policy makers will debate with practitioners over the challenges that arise from the existing regulatory frameworks.
-Further to the above, the responders of the call (deadline is 31/07/2021) will be offered incentives and awards.
+Further to the above, the responders of the call will be offered incentives and awards.

 - The following Capability gaps have no technological component and as such they are not listed in the scope section.